javo0101/introGIS/lessons.md

 Let’s explore the options that we have for the pop-up.

 1. The first thing you’ll see is a checkbox for turning on and off the pop-up.
 We’re going to leave ours on.
 2. In the **Pop-up Title**, you can enter a name that will be displayed at the top of every pop-up box.
 You can type in something.
 Or you can have one of the attributes displayed.
 Let’s have the neighborhood name displayed in the pop-up title.
-To do this, **click the plus sign** to the right of the text box and select “ntaname”.
-Next to “ntaname” write “( Black%).
-So now the title will show the name of the neighborhood and the text “(Black%)”.
+To do this, **click the plus sign** to the right of the text box and select "ntaname".
+Next to "ntaname" write "( Black%).
+So now the title will show the name of the neighborhood and the text "(Black%)".
 3. In the **Display**, select the drop down to see the list of options.
-The options for what you can display in the pop-up are “A list of attributes”, “A description from one field”, “A custom attribute display”, and “no attribute information”.
+The options for what you can display in the pop-up are "A list of attributes", "A description from one field", "A custom attribute display", and "no attribute information".
 We are going to select **A description from one field** since we are only interested in showing the value for Percent Black.
-Then in the next drop down **select “BINHP”**.
+Then in the next drop down **select "BINHP"**.
 4. Then click OK to save our changes.

 Now when you click on the map you should see a popup with just the name of the neighborhood plus the text (Black%) and then in the box you will see the value for Percent Black.